-Against all odds, buried beneath a bleak exterior, some designers at Lucas Learning put together a decent Lemmings clone.
+Against expectations, the designers at Lucas Learning put together a decent Lemmings-style game.

-In the game, a fleet of pit droids (those lovable slapstick magnets who work maintenance on pod racers) frantically travels from a freight ship somewhere on Tatooine to the Mos Espa Arena.
+In the game, a fleet of pit droids, the lovable slapstick magnets who work maintenance on pod racers, frantically travels from a freight ship somewhere on Tatooine to the Mos Espa Arena.
 Players lay down an array of directional arrows that guide the pit droids towards the goal of each stage, typically located at the end of a maze.
-Levels increase in complexity, adding new movement filters and switching from isometric tiles to a hex grid.
+Levels increase in complexity, adding new ways to sort the pit droids and switching from square-shaped tiles to a hexagonal grid.
 Though you start with quite a few droid lackeys (an unlimited number on the easiest mode), only ones that survive to the end of a stage will continue on.
-Should all your droids die on one of the later levels, you have to start over.
-Hit your quota by the end, and you win.
+Should all your droids die on one of the later levels, you may have to retrace your steps to get more.

 In fact, it’s usually pretty easy!
-Since it was produced under the Lucas Learning label, Pit Droids! has a younger audience in mind.* The game includes all varieties of safety nets, including an optional grid overlay, the ability to hide scenery, a help tooltip provided by R2-D2, and a button that lets you reset the stage at any point.
+Since it was produced under the Lucas Learning label, Pit Droids has a younger audience in mind.
+(Having played this one as a kid, I can attest that this strategy worked.
+Puzzles I once found unreasonably hard seem much easier 10 years later.)
+The game includes all varieties of safety nets, including an optional grid overlay to see where tiles lines up, the ability to hide scenery, a help tooltip provided by R2-D2, and a button that lets you reset the stage at any point.
 On the easiest mode, pit droids can’t die either.
-Even at its peak difficulty, it’s not taxing, and a quick restart will usually save the day.
-The included level editor thankfully features some more challenging stages.
-As you could guess, though, there was no active community that made or distributed more of them.
+Even at its peak difficulty, it’s not too taxing, and you can restart with no penalty.
+(There’s a level editor that allows you to build more difficult stages for yourself or to share with others, and it comes with a few tough levels too.)

-Presentation-wise, Pit Droids! nails it.
-The pre-rendered visuals are crisp and unusually vibrant for such a low-budget game.
-It looks like a cleaner Fallout, and the interface and sound borrow directly from Episode I. There’s even a well-placed snippet of “Duel of the Fates” during the installation.
-Make no mistake: this is a LucasArts game that uses its license’s aesthetics for all their worth.
+Presentation-wise, Pit Droids nails it.
+The pre-rendered visuals are crisp and unusually vibrant, like a cleaner version of a game like the original Fallout.
+The pit droids have such expressive animations, even and especially when walking into a wall.
+The interface and sound borrow directly from Episode I, and there’s even a well-placed snippet of “Duel of the Fates” during the installation.
+Make no mistake: this is a LucasArts game, and despite taking place in a postage stamp of the Star Wars universe, it maximizes the license’s aesthetics.

-The end product isn’t spectacular but decent enough.
-The puzzles never rise beyond mildly clever and don’t offer many mind-bending challenges.
+The end product is fine!
+The puzzles are never better or worse than mildly clever and mildly challenging.
 At times, the wait for all the pit droids to complete their prescribed route can be tedious.
 But the nonabrasiveness is pleasant too.
-Pit Droids! is a good puzzle game for those who aren’t looking for a big challenge, especially younger audiences.
+Pit Droids is a good puzzle game for a younger audience, and it does right by the world-building that Episode I accomplished.